daliagachc/flexpart_management/flexpart_management/releases/v03/readme.md

   google earth polygones for the 6 pathways
   - pol18.kml
   google earth polygones for the 18 clusters
+  - csv folder
+    - a csv "version" of the nc (netCDF) file.
+    - for metadata please refer to the description_cluster_series_v3.csv file.

 below are some examples on how to use the dataset